 Boolean Operators Table

-Search example: Highbush Blueberries OR Vaccinium corymbosum
+OR Search example: Highbush Blueberries OR Vaccinium corymbosum

 One or both of these terms will be in your search results.
-OR will give us the potential for more results.
-The operator OR is particularly helpful when you want to broaden your search, especially when you want to include synonyms.
+OR will give us the potential for more results. | The operator OR is particularly helpful when you want to broaden your search, especially when you want to include synonyms. |

-Search example: Highbush Blueberries OR Vaccinium corymbosum
+AND Search example: Highbush Blueberries OR Vaccinium corymbosum AND anti-inflammatory

 Now our search results must have either Highbush Blueberries or Vaccinium corymbosum in the search results as well as anti-inflammatory.
+AND will give us less results but it will make our results more useful. |

-AND is how you are going to search multiple concepts/variables together.
+AND is how you are going to search multiple concepts/variables together. |

-Search example: Washington NOT D.C.
+NOT Search example: Washington NOT D.C.

-Narrows search results NOT is used to eliminate records.
-It eliminates a predefined term from the search results.
+Narrows search results | NOT is used to eliminate records.
+It eliminates a predefined term from the search results. |

 Other Database Tools

-Only returns results utilizing that exact phrase as it appears in the quotation marks.
+Only returns results utilizing that exact phrase as it appears in the quotation marks. |

-The Wildcard (*)
+The Wildcard (*) Search example: grape* Returns results:

 Returns results:

 The * can be used anywhere in the search term to represent any characters (or no characters).
-It is a super easy way to conduct searches that pertain to all of the variations of a term.
+It is a super easy way to conduct searches that pertain to all of the variations of a term. |

 Step 4: Write your search statement: